djordjemila/djordjemila.github.io/_sections/portfolio.md

 </div>

-<p>The second line of my research are the applications of deep learning to biological and medical data.
-I am particularly intrigued by sleep --
+<p>The second line of my research is the application of deep learning to biological and medical data.
-humans spend roughly one third of their lives sleeping and yet so little is known about this mysterious phenomenon. </p>
+I am particularly intrigued by sleep -- humans spend roughly one-third of their lives sleeping and yet so little is known about this mysterious phenomenon. </p>

 <div class="carousel">
   {% for post in site.posts %}